A Fresh Look at Professional Development Funds

 Would you rather listen instead?
 Click here for a the 12-minute audio recording

-Professional Development funds are common among larger companies but are archaic in some of their use policies.
+Professional Development funds are common among larger companies but are archaic in some policies.
 Continuing education or professional development funds aren't as common in small businesses.
-Yet, they could be a make or break in loyalty and engagement in your company, as well as improving your team member's skills to your advantage.
+Yet, they could be a make or break in loyalty and engagement in your company and improve your team member's skills to your advantage.
 For corporate employees, paying for their development personally is almost unheard of, to the point some are just being….well, cheap.

 Marcey and Janet